-To follow this tutorial, you will need a DigitalOcean account, which you can create from the DigitalOcean new account registration page if you don't already have one.
+To access the DigitalOcean Control Panel and create a Droplet, you need a DigitalOcean account.
+You can create one from the DigitalOcean new account registration page if you don't already have one.

 Once you start using Droplets, you can make backups and take snapshots of them.
-A tab for each one will be added to the Create Droplet page when you make them.
-From there, you can choose them as the foundation to create new Droplets.
+You'll see tabs for Backups and Snapshots on the Droplet creation page when you start using those features, and you can choose those images as the foundation to create new Droplets.

 Standard Droplets, a flexible option best for most use cases, like website hosting, staging environments and low intensity compute needs.